Hannah Sen: Career

 In 1948, Sen was part of a committee constituted to advise the Government of India on the improvement of secondary education in the country.
 Between 1952 and 1957, she was a member of the first Rajya Sabha, the upper house in India's Parliament.
 She was also invited to act as an advisor to the independent Indian government's Ministry of Relief and Rehabilitation, along with politician Rameshwari Nehru and Manmohini Zutshi Sahgal.
 She assisted the ministry with rehabilitation efforts directed at women and child refugees following the Partition of India.
-She was also active within the All India Women's Conference and from 1951-52 served as its president.
+She was also active within the All India Women's Conference and from 1951 to 1952 served as its president.
 Sen was an associate of several leaders in the Indian independence movement, and was closely involved with the organisation and planning of the funeral of Mahatma Gandhi, notably intervening when mourners objected to American photographer Margaret Bourke-White's photography of the funeral.
 Sen escorted Bourke-White from the funeral and requested her to refrain from using flash photography to prevent disruption of the funeral.
 Bourke-White did not honor Sen's request, and was eventually required to leave the funeral.

 After her retirement from teaching, Sen also participated in international feminist organizations and initiatives.
-She was an observer at the All India Conference of Social Work in New York, 1948, and represented Indian interests at the United Nations Commissions on the Status of Women in 1950-51.
+She was an observer at the All India Conference of Social Work in New York, 1948, and represented Indian interests at the United Nations Commissions on the Status of Women in 1950–51.
 She was also part of the Indian delegation to the International Union for Child Welfare, in London, 1950, and a member of the Indian delegation to UNESCO in Paris, 1951.
 Sen was also closely involved with the Jewish community in Delhi, and donated funds for the establishment of a synagogue in Delhi.